Why does iPhone 6s speaker not working, popping noises, static noise, random stops? Learn how to deal with this issue by reading this whole article.

 One important thing to check on your iPhone before you start doing any troubleshooting procedure is the Ring/Silent switch.
-Many iPhone users who claimed and thought to have issues with the speaker that has no sound later found that it was just the Ring/Silent switch that was set to Mute (silent mode).
+Many iPhone users who claimed and thought to have issues with the speaker that has no sound or random stops later found that it was just the Ring/Silent switch that was set to Mute (silent mode).
 Too bad they already have wasted so much time performing workarounds that were actually not necessary.
 Thus, be sure to check on this switch beforehand and ensure that it is set to Ring Mode.

 Step 3: Remove casing and accessories from the iPhone

 Third-party casing or accessories can also affect the overall sound quality output from the built-in speakers.
 Some casing or accessories do not actually fit with the iPhone’s original built thus can possibly block the speaker and may cause random stops.
 To ensure this is not causing your trouble, try to remove any case or third-party accessories that might have blocked the speaker.
 Check the speaker/audio output without the case to see if there are any improvements.

 Step 4: Make sure the iPhone speaker is clean or not clogged

 Dirt, dust, or debris on the iPhone speaker can also cause unusual audio outputs or low sound coming from the speaker.
 Thus, be sure to check and ensure that the speaker is not covered with dust, dirt or debris.
 Clean it up, if necessary.

 Recommended Workarounds and Solutions to deal with audio problems